DataDog/chaos-controller/docs/network_disruption/hosts-and-services.md

       ports:
         - port: 8080
           name: service_port_name # optional.
 This is used to find the right port to be affected in case the service has multiple ports
-          protocol: tcp #optional.
-This is used to find the right port to be affected in case the service has multiple ports
 ```

 ### Headless Services